Self-defence in English law: Prevention of breach of peace

-You can use reasonable force to stop a likely breach of the peace, ie likely injury or damage to a witness's property (but not mere abuse or disturbance unless it makes you fear such injury or damage).
+You can use reasonable force to stop a likely breach of the peace, i.e. likely injury or damage to a witness's property (but not mere abuse or disturbance unless it makes you fear such injury or damage).
 This potentially gets around the problem that assault and threatening behaviour are summary offences.
 Breach of the peace is not a crime but is arrestable and can lead to binding over.
 Uniquely the power of arrest comes from a duty to prevent breach of the peace.
 (There is a wider duty to preserve the public peace on request by the police, failure without lawful excuse is indictable if able bodied).
 The courts accept that this is an ‘imperfect’ obligation so is no longer enforced.
 The risk of breach of the peace breaking out must be more than a real possibility but you are not expected to wait until crisis management is the only option.
 The police have more power as they can give a warning to cease disturbance then arrest for obstruction before breach of the peace is imminent.
 An example of a valid citizens arrest to prevent breach of the peace was where an off duty constable bundled a man off a bus who barged ahead of the queue at the bus stop which he feared would provoke an affray.